Utes will face winner of Nebraska/Hofstra match Saturday evening.

 Utah earned its first postseason berth in 1993, placing third in the NIVC.
 The Utes led the nation in blocks that year, while Mikki Kane-Barton was the top individual blocker in the country.
 It was the first time any Western Athletic Conference team earned the nation’s top rank in blocking.

-Before Shelby Dalton played with the Pac-12 All-Stars in China last summer, many of her players have represented Utah internationally in various US Olympic Development programs.
-Several players have gone on to compete in the USA Volleyball system, including current players Dalton, Schofield, Morgan Odale, along with Turner, Salvo, Toone, Baird, Sydney Anderson, Lyndsey Henderson, Danielle Killpack, Abby Simmons and Kelsie Kartchner.
+Before Shelby Dalton played with the Pac-12 All-Stars in China a few summers back, many of her players have represented Utah internationally in various US Olympic Development programs.
+Several players have gone on to compete in the USA Volleyball system, including former players Dalton, Schofield-Olsen, Morgan Odale, along with Turner, Salvo, Toone, Baird, Sydney Anderson, Lyndsey Henderson, Danielle Killpack, Abby Simmons and Kelsie Kartchner.
 Danielle Leichliter trained overseas with Vanajan RC.

 Prior to coming to Utah, the Grand Rapids, Mich., native was as an assistant coach at Illinois (1988-89).
 The Illini went 57-12 during Launiere’s stay and made it to two NCAA Tournaments, including a 1988 Final Four showing.